 - Amy Elder – Clinical Documentation Specialist

-As it turns out, tons of physical therapists are being hired as clinical trainers (sometimes called sales trainers), marketers, consultants, and more!
+As it turns out, tons of physical therapists are being hired into the tech world as clinical trainers (sometimes called sales trainers), marketers, consultants, and more!
 These alternative physical therapy careers are on the rise.
 There is also a huge area of opportunity in VR rehabilitation.

 Our backgrounds make us incredible assets to tech companies in all sorts of non-clinical jobs.
 As engineers and designers work create technology to help patients become more mobile, PTs’ input is crucial.
 What seems painfully obvious to us after working with scores of patients might never cross a designer’s mind when she is placing a button on a device.